 The latest news has reignited allegations that Takata has been hiding knowledge of the exploding airbag problem for years.
 Heintz & Becker wants to be part of the solution to this problem and work to hold manufacturers responsible.
 First and foremost, we urge you to seek any and all necessary repairs to ensure that your vehicle is safe to operate.

-Second, if you or a member of your family is a victim of a defective Takata airbag, faulty GM ignition switch, or other vehicle defect we urge you to reach out to one of our attorneys and tell us your story.
-You may be entitled to receive compensation and telling your story may result others being spared the same suffering experienced by you and your family.
+Second, if you or a member of your family is a victim of a defective Takata airbag, faulty GM ignition switch, or other vehicle defects we urge you to reach out to one of our attorneys and tell us your story.
+You may be entitled to receive compensation and telling your story may result in others being spared the same suffering experienced by you and your family.

 Source(s): ABC News, “US Listing of Cars Affected by Takata Airbag Recall Not Updated Yet”, posted May 20, 2015; Autoblog, “Takata changed airbag design in 2008”, posted May 21, 2015; Consumer Affairs, “The Takata airbag recall: What should you do?”, posted May 21, 2015